yegor256/together/README.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/yegor256/together/blob/master/LICENSE.txt)

-With this small Java library you can test your objects for thread-safety by doing some manipulations with them in multiple parallel threads.
+With this small Java library you can test your objects for [thread safety] by doing some manipulations with them in multiple parallel threads.
 You may read this blog post, in order to understand the motivation for this type of testing better: [How I Test My Java Classes for Thread-Safety][blog].